Dorofeeva: 2002–2009: Early career

-2010-2020: Vremya i Steklo
+2010–2020: Vremya i Steklo

 Vremya i Steklo performing in 2016 in Vitebsk.

-Dorofieieva passed the internet casting to become the female soloist in the duo Vremya i Steklo, alongside rapper Oleksiy Zavgorodniy.
+Dorofieieva passed the internet casting to become the female soloist in the duo Vremya i Steklo, alongside rapper Oleksii Zavhorodnii.
 The duo was produced by Potap.
 With this, Dorofieieva moved back to Kyiv.
 In December 2010, the duo released their first single, which only acquired mild commercial success in their native Ukraine.
 In the subsequent years, Dorofieieva toured Ukraine with Vremya i Steklo alongside Potap & Nastya.

 The group enjoyed their breakthrough in 2015 with the single "Imya 505", which gave the duo their final breakthrough in Russia.
 The song became a viral sensation and quickly became the most-watched Russian-language song ever on YouTube.
 Their music videos on YouTube later became a source for their popularity.

 As a result of the group's rise of fame, Dorofieieva became a popular influencer.
 In 2016, she started her own clothing line.
 A year later, she started vlogging on her YouTube channel DoDo Vlog, quickly becoming one of the most-subscribed to channels in Ukraine.
-In 2018, Dorofieieva and her colleague Oleksiy Zavgorodniy voiced the heroes of Ukrainian animation film – "The Stolen Princess".
+In 2018, Dorofieieva and her colleague Zavhorodnii voiced the heroes of Ukrainian animation film, "The Stolen Princess".

 In autumn 2017, she took part in a Ukrainian version of the show "Tantsi z zirkamy" (Dancing with the stars) on 1+1.
 After "Tantsi z zirkamy", she became a coach (together with her colleague Positiff, part of Vremya i Steklo) on "Holos.
 Dity" (The voice kids) on 1+1.

 In 2018, Nadiia became a judge in the Ukrainian TV-show "Liha smikhu" (League of laughter) on 1+1.

-2020-present: Solo career
+2020–present: Solo career

 In November 2020, Nadiia Dorofieieva announced the start of her solo career after the breakup of the duo "Vremya i Steklo".
-20 November, she released her first song as DOROFEEVA - "gorit", which quickly became a hit.
+20 November, she released her first song as DOROFEEVA, "gorit", which quickly became a hit.
 In less than a week, the music video has got more than two million views on YouTube.

 In the spring of 2021, Dorofeeva released the first EP called "dofamin", including "a tebe", "bam bam" and others.

 After the Russian invasion of Ukraine began, she switched to performing in Ukrainian and changed her artistic direction.
 She participated in the GIDNA project from Future for Ukraine Charity Foundation.

 In 2022, with Artem Pyvovarov, she released the song "Dumy", which became a symbol of support for Ukraine.
-In the same year, she released the album "Sensi".
+In the same year, she released the album "Sensy".